njahs/test-docs/docs/guides/mesh-tool/overview.md

 <img src={Overview} style={{width: 600}} />

-You can open it either by double-clicking a Deformable Mesh asset in the content browser or using the toolbar button in your editor:
+You can open it either by **double-clicking** a Deformable Mesh Asset in the content browser or using the toolbar button in your editor:
 <img src={Button} />